 What we’re doing

 A massive project is underway to plant a million trees and shrubs in the red soils of a 1350 hectare cleared area.
-We were able to start thanks to a partnership with Perth’s Carbon Neutral Charitable Fund and the generosity of supporters will help us give the new seedlings the best chance of survival in the months and years ahead.
+We were able to start thanks to a partnership with Perth’s Carbon Positive Australia and the generosity of supporters will help us give the new seedlings the best chance of survival in the months and years ahead.

 Eurardy has benefited enormously from the generous support of volunteers.
 Volunteers joined forces with our Reserve Managers to survey Malleefowl activity, making an important contribution to what we know about this nationally vulnerable species on Eurardy.

 It was a special day when an active mound was found, but even better news was to follow when some broken eggshell and downy feathers on the mound's edge indicated a successful hatching.

 The Bungabandi Creek Restoration Project has also benefited from volunteers contributions.
 Brush has been laid in key sections of the disturbed creekbed and, together with closing a track through the creek, will slow water erosion and re-establish a more natural flow.

 We've also had great success with rabbit control.
 Numbers are now so low that many plants have been seen starting to naturally regenerate.
 In addition to rabbits, foxes and feral goats are also controlled at Eurardy.

 When the big reds and yellows of Eurardy Reserve come out to play, they draw an abundance of local birds and insects.